IshiSingh210/Calculator/README.md

 # Calculator
 Web Development

-A calculator app made using html, css and javascript on Visual Studio
+A calculator app made using html, css and javascript on Visual Studio.